All Episodes

 They've also stumped the head of the Federal Reserve.

-Fed chairman Ben Bernanke told reporters Wednesday that the central bank had been caught off guard by recent signs of deterioration in the economy.
+Fed Chairman Ben Bernanke told reporters Wednesday that the central bank had been caught off guard by recent signs of deterioration in the economy, and he said the troubles could continue into next year.

-Oh no.
+Oh, no.

 We were supposed to be on our way to creating 500,000 new jobs every month by now, according to Senator or Vice President Bite Me.

-So in other words, Bernanke is saying that it is the economy holding the economy back.
+So, in other words, Bernanke is saying that it is the economy holding the economy back.

 That's what he said here.

-Well, we um we uh we don't have a precise uh read on why this slower pace of growth is persisting.
+Well, we don't have a precise read on why this slower pace of growth is persisting, but it's going to be more persistent than we thought.

 So the economy is screwing up the economy.

-That's I guess the answer.
+That's, I guess, the answer.

-It was the Fed chief's most explicit warning yet that the economy will face serious challenges next year for several months, Bernanke has said the factors working against economic growth appeared to be transitory.
+It was the Fed shapes most explicit warning yet that the economy will face serious challenges next year.

 Well, if you take a long enough view, everything's transitory.

-Temporary transitory.
+Temporary, transitory.

-Now is this confidence in space.
+Now, there's this confidence in this.

 Here's the guy who's got all the answers.

-Here's the guy that spent two trillion dollars.
+Here's the guy that spent $2 trillion.

 We still don't know who got it all.

-Two trillion dollars to rebirth the U.S. economy.
+$2 trillion to rebirth the U.S. economy.

 He has no clue why it hasn't worked.